RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Ignatius Of Antioch/philadelphians.md

 ---
 title: "St. Ignatius Of Antioch: The Epistle to the Philadelphians"
 slug: philadelphians
-shortname: The Epistle to the Philadelphians
+shortname: Epistle to the Philadelphians
 author: St. Ignatius Of Antioch
 layout: single
 weight: 5